 A sales plan is different from a marketing plan and should focus specifically on increasing gallery revenue.
 Your gallery’s sales plan should be tailored to your specific needs and take into consideration the location of the gallery, the high selling seasons, your exhibition schedule, and the gallery’s program.

 Start setting annual goals by identifying four or five major areas of focus and setting quantifiable expectations for each.
-For example:

 - What are your annual expenses, i.e rent, utilities, salaries, marketing, events, travel, etc.?

 - How much profit do you want to generate from art sales and from services?

 - How many new collectors do you want to bring into the gallery?

 - Who are your existing collectors that you want to increase business with through art sales or services?

 - Which artists will you focus on to help meet sales goals?
 This might be driven by the exhibition schedule or by which artists bring the highest prices or maybe by who is historically a top seller for your gallery.